LEPII/Code_Fundamentals_Knowledge_Portfolio/Databases/MongoDB/Concepts/AtlasSearch.md

 near

 - The near search operator performs a search for dates, numbers or geographic locations nearest to a given value or point.
-- Returns all documents in collection ordered by their proximity to the provided value.
+- Returns ALL DOCUMENTS in collection ordered by their proximity to the provided value.
 - A common use is plotting locations near a given point on a map

 db.movies.aggregate([